Henry Seymour Rawlinson, 1st Baron Rawlinson of Trent (1864-1925), General and Commander-in-Chief of Army in India

 Sitter in 19 portraits

-Rawlinson entered the Army in 1884 as an officer in the King's Royal Rifles in India.
-At the outbreak of the First World War he took command of the British IV Corps.
-In 1915, he was elevated to command of the British First Army but was taken off the front after questioning higher ranks about the tactics being used.
-He commanded the Fourth Army in 1916 for the Allied offensive on the Somme.
-He was later involved in the 1918 battle at Amiens, described as the British army's most distinguished operation of the war.
-In 1920, Rawlinson was made Commander-in-Chief of the Army in India, a post he held until his death.
+Born in Dorset in 1864 and educated at Eton College and the Royal Military College, Sandhurst; served in India and Burma before returning to England in 1889; in 1893 Rawlinson entered the Staff College, Camberley; he took up staff appointments during the South African War; at the outbreak of the First World War he took command of the British IV Corps and, in 1915, was elevated to command of the British First Army; he was taken off the front after questioning higher ranks about the tactics being used; he was later involved in the 1918 battle at Amiens, described as the British army's most distinguished operation of the war; Rawlinson was made Commander-in-Chief of the Army in India from 1920 to 1925.

 by Henry Walter ('H. Walter') Barnett